DemianFlury/modul-318-student/README.md

-# modul-318-Student
+># modul-318-Student

-Students!
+>
+>Students!
-Fork this repository to your own Github account.
+>Fork this repository to your own Github account.
 Work there with this repository.
 The intructor will clone your repo for inspection and evaluation.
+>

-Have Fun!
+>Have Fun!

+### C# Application to find public transport connections in Switzerland.

+Made using the [Swisstransport-API](https://transport.opendata.ch/).
+Complete with location tracking via IP-Adress.
+<br/><br/>
+Graded 5.5 in M318